seancorfield/next-jdbc/doc/datafy-nav-and-schema.md

 The protocol `next.jdbc.result-set/DatafiableRow` has a default implementation of `datafiable-row` for `clojure.lang.IObj` that just adds the metadata to support `datafy`.
 There is also an implementation baked into the result set handling behind `plan` so that you can call `datafiable-row` directly during reduction and get a fully-realized row that can be `datafy`'d (and then `nav`igated).

+In addition, you can call `next.jdbc.result-set/datafiable-result-set` on any `ResultSet` object and get a fully realized, datafiable result set created using any of the result set builders.

 [<: All The Options](/doc/all-the-options.md) | [Migration from `clojure.java.jdbc` :>](/doc/migration-from-clojure-java-jdbc.md)